On Complex Lie Algebroids with Constant Real Rank: Introduction

-In Section \ref{cxsum}, we introduce the {\em complex matched pairs of skew-algebroids}.
-Given two skew-algebroids $(A, [\cdot,\cdot]_1, \rho_1)$ and $(A, [\cdot,\cdot]_2, \rho_2)$ over the same vector bundle $A\to M$, we say that they form a complex matched pair if the bracket commute and the Jacobiator of the brackets is the same.
+In Section~\ref{cxsum}, we introduce the {\em complex matched pairs of skew-algebroids}.
+Given two skew-algebroids $(A, [\cdot,\cdot]_1, \rho_1)$ and $(A, [\cdot,\cdot]_2, \rho_2)$ over the same vector bundle $A\to M$, we say that they form a complex matched pair if the brackets are compatible and the Jacobiator of the brackets is the same.
 We observe that these pairs produce a complex Lie algebroid structure on the complexification of a real vector bundle which we call {\em complex sum}.
-As an application, we prove the following characterization: \begin{customthm}
+As an application, we prove the following characterization: \begin{customthm}{5.6}

 Let $A$ be a real vector bundle over $M$.
-Any structure of CLA on $A_{\C}$ comes from a complex sum of a complex matched pair of skew-algebroids over $A$. \end{customthm} We also study the CLA associated to complex vector fields and describe its distribution of real elements.
+Any structure of CLA on $A_{\C}$ comes from a complex sum of a complex matched pair of skew-algebroids\footnote{Briefly speaking, a skew-algebroid is a Lie algebroid with a bracket that does not necessarily satisfy the Jacobi identity, see Appendix \ref{preliminaries0}.} over $A$. \end{customthm} We also study the CLA associated to complex vector fields and describe its distribution of real elements.
 In this case, we see that the assumption of constant real rank is inefficient for the local description of general complex vector fields.
 However, allowing a ``singular associated real Lie algebroid'' could provide a solution to this problem, this is the subject of future work.
 In the end of the section, we study the CLA associated to a complex Poisson bivector from the perspective of the complex sum.
 In the end of this article, we present two appendices: Appendix \ref{preliminaries0}, where we recall some results and properties of real anchored vector bundles, vertical lifts and real Lie algebroids, and Appendix \ref{preliminarieslocstr}, where we recall some results and properties about Euler-like vector fields and normal vector bundles.